 GDI Program Descriptions

-The Scholars Program represents the most experienced and advanced lab at the GDI.
+The Scholars Program is an advanced lab designed for students looking for a more indepth and comprehensive experience.
 Launched in 2001 the Scholars lab was designed to provide a top tier lab experience to a small group of talented and motivated varsity students.
 We offer a top lab experience taught by a faculty who are among the most respected and successful college coaches and debaters in the nation.
 Your lab will also be the tip of the spear for our argument development and research production.
 Here are some highlights of the Scholars experience:

 - The Faculty.
-Returning to Direct the Scholars will be GDI Senior Faculty Adrienne Brovero.
-Adrienne is the Director of Debate at the University of Mary Washington and one of the most respected judges and coaches in the nation.
+The Scholars will be taught by Adrienne Brovero and Sarah Lundeen.
+Coach Brovero is the Director of Debate at the University of Mary Washington and one of the most respected judges and coaches in the nation.
 While an assistant coach at Northwestern her teams won multiple national championships.
 As a college debater at Wake Forest she won a Copeland Award, 3 first rounds bids to the NDT, and was in the the Semi Finals of the NDT.
-Joining Adrienne will be Lincoln Garrett.
-Lincoln is the Head Debate Coach at the University of Kentucky and also coaches at Niles North HS.
-Lincoln was a top debater at Liberty University and is considered one of the best researchers in the country.
-We also welcome back Sarah Lundeen, Coach at the University of West Georgia, to the Scholars lab.
-Sarah previously taught in our Scholars lab and Four Week Varsity Program and we are really excited she has brought her talents back to the GDI!
+Coach Lundeen is the longtime Assistant Dirctor at the University of West Georgia.
+She has coached some very successful teams throughout her career and as an undergraduate won the CEDA National Championship….twice.
+For more information both these coaches please visit our faculty page.

 - A wonderful place to spend a few weeks.
 The GDI is hosted on the campus of Gonzaga University.
 We are a small private Jesuit college in Spokane, Washington.
 The campus is beautiful, the classrooms are state of the art, all within walking distance of parks, movie theatres, restaurants, and stores.
 We’ll definitely give you enough time off so you can explore some of your surroundings.